Essential Thrombocytosis

 JAK2

-Teofili et al noted that specific JAK2 mutations activate the JAK-STAT pathway in polycythemia vera and essential thrombocytosis, with the presence of biologic markers such as endogenous erythroid colony (EECs) growth or over expression of polycythemia rubra vera 1 gene (PRV-1), RNA.[25]
+Teofili et al noted that specific JAK2 mutations activate the JAK-STAT pathway in polycythemia vera and essential thrombocytosis, with the presence of biologic markers such as endogenous erythroid colony (EECs) growth or overexpression of polycythemia rubra vera 1 gene (PRV-1) RNA.[31]
 Because these findings are also seen in patients with wild-type JAK2, the authors hypothesized that a deregulation of the suppressor of cytokine signaling (SOCS) protein system in these cases could produce the activation of the JAK-STAT pathway.

 Teofili et al evaluated 81 patients with polycythemia vera and essential thrombocytosis (53 adults and 28 children) for the methylation status of the SOCS-1, SOCS-2 and SOCS-3 CpG islands and for several myeloproliferative markers (including JAK2 and MPL mutations and clonality of hematopoiesis).
 The authors identified SOCS-1 or SOCS-3 hypermethylation in 23 patients, which was associated with a significant decrease of SOCS-1 or SOCS-3 RNA and protein levels, and demonstrated that the gene expression was restored by exposing cells to the demethylating agent 2-deoxyazacytidin.[31]
 The investigators concluded that "SOCS-1 or SOCS-3 hypermethylation can activate the JAK-STAT signaling pathway in alternative or together with JAK2 mutations," which may "represent a potential therapeutic target."[31]

-Ohyashiki et al reported that of six patients with essential thrombocytosis who developed myelofibrosis, four had JAK2 V617F mutation.
+Ohyashiki et al reported that of six patients with essential thrombocytosis who developed myelofibrosis, four had the JAK2 V617F mutation.
 In addition, three of four patients with JAK2 V617F had add(18)(p11).
 However, the remaining two patients with essential thrombocytosis who developed myelofibrosis did not have JAK2 V617F or add(18)(p11), and none of the patients with essential thrombocytosis and JAK2 V617F and chromosome changes other than add(18)(p11) developed myelofibrosis.
-The authors concluded that "add(18)(p11), possibly due to der(9;18), may contribute a link to myelofibrosis in" JAK2 V617F -positivity in patients with essential thrombosis, whereas "those with wild-type JAK2 may use another pathway toward myelofibrosis."[26]
+The authors concluded that "add(18)(p11), possibly due to der(9;18), may contribute a link to myelofibrosis in" JAK2 V617F -positivity in patients with essential thrombosis, whereas "those with wild-type JAK2 may use another pathway toward myelofibrosis."[32]

 CALR